Paulson Institute Ethics & Accountability

 The Paulson Institute refrains from any conduct that may corrupt our relationships with vendors, program sponsors, government officials, or other persons.
 We fully comply with the U.S. Foreign Corrupt Practices Act (the “FCPA”), the anti-corruption laws of China, including the Criminal Law and the Anti-Unfair Competition Law (the “PRC Statutes”) and other national anti-corruption laws.
 Further, we hold all consultants, agents, contractors, and other third parties acting on the Institute’s behalf anywhere in the world to the same standards to which we hold ourselves.

 Conflict of Interest

 The Paulson Institute expects employees to avoid practices which would cause both real and perceived conflicts of interests.
-A conflict of interest is defined as a relationship that would impair or appear to impair an employee’s integrity or objectivity in relation to his or her position.
 To avoid conflicts of interest, employees adhere to strict conflict-of-interest policies and procedures provided in an employee handbook.